cccbr/belfryprojects/content/docs/070-contract-specification/_index.md

 We use the term ‘**Tower Authority**’ here to refer to the churchwardens and Parochial Church Council for towers within the Church of England and to their equivalents in other jurisdictions.
 {{< /hint >}}

+You must be certain that the **Tower Authority** and the ringers understand and accept what is proposed to be achieved.
+This will be based on your [scoping of the project](../020-scoping-project/) and the [specialist advice](../030-specialist-advice/) you have obtained, including outline estimates of the likely cost.

+There may well be different opinions and expectations.
+The **Tower Authority** often have cost uppermost in their minds, particularly if their experience and knowledge of bells and bellringing is limited.
+They may also anticipate other higher priority projects.
+The ringers may argue that a more comprehensive and expensive project may be more cost effective and bring additional benefits for the medium and longer term – although they will need not to be carried away by the thought of lovely new ring of bells!

+A proper understanding can only be obtained by trust and openness on all sides.